anbox-cloud/discourse-docs/howto/update/upgrade-anbox.md

 ## Upgrade all charms

 The deployed Juju charms need to be upgraded next.

-Please execute the following commands in the exact same order as listed here but skip those you don't use in your deployment:
+[note type="information" status="Note"]

-[note type="information" status="Note"]You can find a list of all charm, snap and Debian package versions for each Anbox Cloud release in the [component versions](https://discourse.ubuntu.com/t/component-versions/21413) overview.
-This also includes the charm and bundle revisions and channels for each release[/note]
+- You can find a list of all charm, snap and Debian package versions for each Anbox Cloud release in the [component versions](https://discourse.ubuntu.com/t/component-versions/21413) overview.
+This also includes the charm and bundle revisions and channels for each release.

-[note type="information" status="Note"]Starting with the 1.14 release all charms are coming from [Charmhub](https://charmhub.io) and use the concept of [channels](https://snapcraft.io/docs/channels) to track particular versions.
-The instructions below are written in mind with upgrading from a 1.13.x release where charms were still coming from the old Juju Charm Store.
-The `--switch --channel=1.14/stable` arguments will instruct Juju to switch to the [Charmhub](https://charmhub.io) version of the charm and track the right channel.
-If you want to deploy a particular revision of the charm you can do so by adding `--revision=<rev>` to the `juju upgrade-charm` command.[/note]
+- Starting with the 1.14 release, all charms come from [Charmhub](https://charmhub.io) and use the concept of [channels](https://snapcraft.io/docs/channels) to track particular versions.
+The instructions below address how to upgrade from a 1.13.x release, where charms were still from the old Juju charm store.
+The `--switch --channel=1.14/stable` arguments instruct Juju to switch to the [Charmhub](https://charmhub.io) version of the charm and track the right channel.
+- If you want to deploy a particular revision of a charm, you can do so by adding `--revision=<rev>` to the `juju upgrade-charm` command.
+[/note]

+Run the following commands in the exact same order as listed here but skip those you don't use in your deployment:

     juju upgrade-charm easyrsa --revision=<rev>
     juju upgrade-charm etcd --revision<rev>